-These are the Best Amplifiers Under £50 for when you want to make a big sound with a little budget
+These are the Best Amplifiers Under £50* (and just a little over) for when you want to make a big sound with a little budget

 If you’ve only got £50 to spend and you want the best amplifiers your money can buy, fortunately there’s a few options available to you.
 We’ve already looked at some of the best mini amps money can buy in a previous blog ranging from less than £30 to around £400, but today we’re looking at the best amplifiers under £50 that make some great gifts for Christmas, Birthdays or just a nice gesture for a loved one!

 Here’s 10 amplifiers under £50 that actually sound great, are NOT toys (although they're a lot of fun) and that will make a great gift for musicians.